 Whilst on a trip to Melbourne in early 2018 I was able to briefly photograph around West Melbourne with Stuart Murdoch in spite of the humidity and the intense heat.
 I was basically using a digital camera to scope images for an exhibition with Stuart at Atkins Photo Lab in Adelaide during the SALA Festival in South Australia.
 This festival is around August 2018.

+Whilst scoping the area in the railyards the will be transformed by the $11bn Metro underground railway project I recalled that I had photographed in this area of North Melbourne under the Citylink freeway and along the Moonee Ponds Creek with Stuart Murdoch.
 At the time I couldn't recall what year that was.
-I just recognised the area and I remembered walking around the area and recalled some of the images from that documentary photography photo session.
-Going through the archives upon my return to Adelaide I could see that I had been photographing around this area in 2012.
+I just recognised the area, remembered walking around the area, and I recalled some of the images from that documentary photography photo session.
+When I started to go through the archives upon my return to Adelaide I could see that I had been photographing around this area in 2012.

 This time around I understood that I was photographing the remnants of industrial Melbourne built on the influx of immigrants after the second world war.
 This was the Melbourne that I knew when I lived and worked there in the 1970s, and it is a Melbourne that is rapidly disappearing.
 Melbourne had successfully reinvented itself as a post industrial city and I was wandering amongst the left over bits, detritus, or debris of old industrial Melbourne.
 I was linking with the Melbourne that I knew, rather than the global mega-city that it was fast becoming since its revitalisation in the 1990s.